Payop/woocommerce-plugin/readme.txt

 == Description ==

-PayOp: Online payment processing service ➦ Accept payments online by 150+ methods from 170+ countries.
+Payop: Online payment processing service ➦ Accept payments online by 150+ methods from 170+ countries.
 Payments gateway for Growing Your Business in New Locations and fast online payments.

 What this module does for you: